hexcraft-biz/accounts-service-backend/README.md

 # Accounts Service Backend
 Accounts service handles authentication, registration, forgotten password, and more.
-Recommended this service is not publicly available.
+Recommend this service is not publicly available.
 Only serve accounts-service-frontend.

 ## Set up
 ```bash